 Shoot for a minimum of eight hours of sleep each night.
 Not giving your body proper rest can weaken your immunity by reducing cytokines (proteins that target inflammation and infection).
 If you're starting to feel sick, aim to get in bed earlier each night.
 If it's really bad, take the day off and rest until you've recovered.

 7. Reduce stress

 Illness thrives in a stressed body.
-So to stave off sickness, make relaxing activities part of your weekly routine.
-Try getting a reflexology foot massage, making time for that yoga class, or taking a 30-minute walk!
+So to prevent sickness, make relaxing activities part of your weekly routine.
+Try getting a reflexology foot massage, making time for a yoga class, or going on a 30-minute walk.

 8. Sunshine for vitamin D

 Your body needs vitamin D to activate pathogen fighting T-cells.
-And the best way to get your D is to soak up the sun!
-Try some sunscreen-free exposure for 20 minutes between 8 am and 10 am or between 4 pm and 6 m, when the sun isn't too harsh.
-And lose those sunglasses, because a great way to synthesize vitamin D is through your eyes!
+And the best way to get your D is to soak up the sun.
+Try some sunscreen-free exposure for 20 minutes between 8 am and 10 am or between 4 pm and 6 pm, when the sun isn't too harsh.
+And lose those sunglasses, because a great way to synthesize vitamin D is through your eyes.

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.